aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/shapes-in-charts/_index.md

     // Set font attribute to italic
     textbox0.GetFont().SetIsItalic(true);

-    // Get the fill format of the textbox
+    // Get the fill format of the text box
     FillFormat fillformat = textbox0.GetFill();

-    // Get the line format type of the textbox LineFormat lineformat = textbox0.GetLine();
+    // Get the line format type of the text box LineFormat lineformat = textbox0.GetLine();

     // Set the line weight